Best Solar Electricity Providers

 See Our Ratings Methodology.

-Red Energy has returned to the top of our customer satisfaction ratings for solar power retailers in Australia, leading the way from major providers like AGL, Origin and EnergyAustralia.
-Red Energy scored five stars for its customer service and overall satisfaction this year.
+Lumo Energy arrives at the top of our customer satisfaction ratings for solar power providers in Australia, eclipsing big names including AGL, Origin and EnergyAustralia.
+Lumo Energy scored five stars for overall customer satisfaction, customer service, bill and cost clarity and ease of sign-up.

 Fact Checked Fact Checked

-We all know solar can help you save on power, but many of us still overlook the importance of finding the right electricity provider.
+We all know solar can help lower your power bills, but many of us still overlook the importance of finding the right electricity provider.
 You deserve to be rewarded properly for your solar investment, and that means your provider should go above and beyond to help you save.
 That’s where Canstar Blue comes in to help, by annually canvassing the opinions of solar customers right across Australia.

-This year we asked more than 2,000 bill-paying solar customers to rate their solar energy provider across key variables like customer service, bill and cost clarity, ease of sign-up, solar tariff rate, online tools and advice, environmental sustainability and value for money, to help you make a better-informed decision.
+We asked more than 2,500 bill-paying solar customers to rate their solar energy provider across key variables like customer service, bill and cost clarity, ease of sign-up, solar tariff rate, online tools and advice and value for money, to help you make a better-informed decision.

-Respondents rate their satisfaction with their solar electricity provider from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
+Respondents rate their satisfaction with their solar electricity provider from zero to 10, where zero is extremely dissatisfied and 10 is extremely satisfied.
 Provider satisfaction was rated by respondents on the following criteria:

 • Overall satisfaction: measured consumer satisfaction with a solar electricity provider as an individual score NOT a combined total of all criteria.